 Not moved, but barred

-For many tribal peoples, the impact of a new park is not that they lose their homes, but that they lose land that is vitally important to them – barred from sacred sites or burial grounds; unable to access medicinal or sacred plants; unable to find sufficient resources for their daily lives.
+For many tribal peoples, the impact of a new park is not only that they lose their homes, but that they lose land that is vitally important to them.
+They are barred from sacred sites or burial grounds, unable to access medicinal or sacred plants, and unable to find sufficient resources for their daily lives.